 Inter-Institutional Registration

 An inter-institutional registration program is available, for a limited number of undergraduate and graduate students, with the University of North Carolina at Greensboro, North Carolina State University, University of North Carolina at Chapel Hill, Duke University, and North Carolina Central University.
-The registration process is initiated in the Office of the Registrar and requires the approval of the student's college dean.UNC Online
+The registration process is initiated in the Office of the Registrar and requires, via the transient study form, the approval of the student's college dean and the Graduate School (graduate students only).
+Students should consult with their advisor to ensure that the credit earned through inter-institutional registration will allow progress toward degree and compliance with all baccalaureate degree requirements.

+Greater Charlotte Consortium

+The Greater Charlotte Consortium is a partnership between UNC Charlotte and eleven other campuses: Belmont Abbey College; Central Piedmont Community College; Davidson College; Gaston College; Johnson & Wales University - Charlotte Campus; Livingstone College; Pfeiffer University; Queens University of Charlotte; Rowan Cabarrus Community College; Wingate University; and Winthrop University.
+This partnership is available to undergraduate students and allows registration and enrollment in courses not offered at UNC Charlotte, so that students remain on track to graduation.
+Students must maintain full-time enrollment status and have no financial holds to enroll.
+UNC Charlotte students who enroll in a course through the Greater Charlotte Consortium are billed by UNC Charlotte.
+An application and additional information including program eligibility can be found online.
+Students should consult with their advisor to ensure that the credit earned through the Greater Charlotte Consortium will allow progress toward degree and compliance with all baccalaureate degree requirements.

+UNC Online

-The University of North Carolina Online offers comprehensive descriptions of and contact, application, admission, and tuition and fee information for more than 170 online programs in 22 fields of study offered by the 16 constituent universities of one of the world’s most prestigious university systems.
+The University of North Carolina Online offers comprehensive descriptions of contact, application, admission, and tuition and fee information for more than 170 online programs in 22 fields of study offered by the 16 constituent universities of one of the world’s most prestigious university systems.
+Students should consult with their advisor to ensure that the credit earned through UNC Online will allow progress toward degree and compliance with all baccalaureate degree requirements.
 For details, visit online.